gdevailly/ENCODE-TFBS-replicate-quality/README.md

 # ENCODE-TFBS-replicate-quality
-R code for "Variable reproducibility in genome-scale public data: A case study using ENCODE ChIP sequencing resource" article, submited to FEBS letter, by Guillaume Devailly, Anna Mantsoki, Tom Michoel and Anagha Joshi.
+R code for "Variable reproducibility in genome-scale public data: A case study using ENCODE ChIP sequencing resource" article, FEBS letter, by Guillaume Devailly, Anna Mantsoki, Tom Michoel and Anagha Joshi.
+[Link to the article](http://www.sciencedirect.com/science/article/pii/S0014579315010315)

 ## How to use
 This repository contains R scripts (.R), various tab-delimited text files (.txt and .bed) as well as R binary data (.RData).
 It DOES NOT contains .bed and .bam files downloaded from ENCODE websites.
 Howerver, instruction to download those is explained in comments in various R scripts.